 Nassar was a physician for the USA Gymnastics team and the Michigan State University, and his reputation allowed him to groom and sexually abuse hundreds of athletes, spanning decades and national borders.
 He abused girls in London at the 2012 Olympics, the Károlyi Ranch, the USA Gymnastics’ training centre in Texas and at gymnastics meets in Rotterdam.
 Survivors of his abuse went onto became Olympic medalists and household names: Simone Biles, Aly Raisman and McKayla Maroney.
 Read more about the cover-up and former USA Gymnastics CEO Steve Penny here.

 “Athlete A,” a Netflix documentary, details the investigation into Nassar and decades of sexual abuse revealed at through his court proceedings.
 In addition, the documentary dives into systemic cover-ups and delays in reporting the abuse by USA gymnastics and Michigan State University.
-“Athlete A” airs on Netflix Wednesday, June 24, 2020, and was trending again in February 2021 as more viewers discovered the documentary.
+“Athlete A” aired on Netflix Wednesday, June 24, 2020, and was trending again in February 2021 as more viewers discovered the documentary.
 Read more about Athlete A, Maggie Nichols, here.
 John Geddert, who coached the 2012 US Olympic women’s gymnastics team, was found dead February 24, 2021 after he was charged with 24 felonies in connection with the abuse of young gymnasts, Michigan Attorney General Dana Nessel announced.
 Geddert was 63.

 Here’s what you need to know: